Pitcairn Islands: Population decline

 As of April 2021, the total resident population of the Pitcairn Islands was 47.
 It is rare for all the residents to be on-island at the same time; it is common for several residents to be off-island for varying lengths of time visiting family, for medical reasons, or to attend international conferences.
 A diaspora survey completed by Solomon Leonard Ltd in 2014 for the Pitcairn Island Council and the United Kingdom Government projected that by 2045, if nothing were done, only three people of working age would be left on the island, with the rest being very old.
-In addition, the survey revealed that residents who had left the island over the past decades showed little interest in coming back.
+In addition, the survey revealed that residents who had left the island over the past decades showed little interest in returning.
 Of the hundreds of emigrants contacted, only 33 were willing to participate in the survey and just three expressed a desire to return.

-As of 2014, the labour force consisted of 31 able-bodied persons: 17 males and 14 females between 18 and 64 years of age.
+As of 2014, the labour force consisted of 31 able-bodied persons: 17 males and 14 females between the ages of 18 and 64.
 Of the 31, just seven are younger than 40, but 18 are over the age of 50.
 Most of the men undertake the more strenuous physical tasks on the island such as crewing the longboats, cargo handling, and the operation and maintenance of physical assets.
 Longboat crew retirement age is 58.
 There were then 12 men aged between 18 and 58 residing on Pitcairn.
 Each longboat requires a minimum crew of three; of the four longboat coxswains, two were in their late 50s.